 We’ve all been there before.
-At the worst possible time we lose power in our home, the dryer backs up or the air conditioner stops working during a heatwave.
+At the worst possible time we lose power in our home, the dryer packs up or the air con stops working during a heatwave.
 You just want to run your day as you need to.
-When your next step can be the deciding factor in whether your day gets worse- or better, what do you do?
+When your next step can be the deciding factor in whether your day gets worse – or better.
+What do you do?

 You Google ‘Electrician’ and click on Gumtree listing

 There is no monitoring of Gumtree services to ensure the tradesmen offering services are qualified.
-This means you’re at risk of receiving work from an electrical nobody.
-The risks are the electrical safety of you, your family and your home, think fire, electrical shock, damaged property.
-Not using a licensed professional will void your warranty on your electrical products and even your house insurance, all in the plight for the dodgy worker to earn a few quick bucks and for you to get a ‘cheap’ job.
+This means you’re at risk of receiving work from an untrained, uneducated electrical nobody.
+The risks are the electrical safety of you, your family and your home.
+Think: fire, electrical shock, damaged property.
+Not using a licensed professional could void your warranty on your electrical products and even your house insurance, all in the plight for the dodgy worker to earn a few quick bucks and for you to get a ‘cheap’ job.

 How Gumtree works for unlicensed service providers

-The anonymity of Gumtree means that a service can be advertised for free in most cases, and that the person offering those services doesn’t need a website to back up their service offer, or any type of legitimate credential to say they know what they are doing.
-For example, you might find yourself thinking an advert like the following is exactly what you need, when in reality, it certainly isn’t:
+The anonymity of Gumtree means that a service can be advertised for free in most cases.
+The person offering those services doesn’t need a website to back up their service offer, or any type of legitimate credential to prove they know what they are doing.
+For example, you might find yourself thinking an advert like the following is exactly what you need, when, it most certainly isn’t:

-While Cameron sounds like a knight in shining armour, the onus is actually on the consumer to check he’s actually a licensed electrician.
-When he arrives, be ready to ask for all the credentials and necessary back up you the consumer would require if he doesn’t do the job he was hired to do.
+While Cameron sounds like a knight in shining armour, the onus is on the consumer to check he’s actually a licensed electrician.
+When he arrives, be ready to ask for all Cameron’s credentials and necessary back up, you the consumer, would require if he doesn’t do the job he was hired to do.
 It’s not just the electrical license to ask for, it should be insurances as well.

 Made a mistake?
 We can Help